COGS108/Overview/COGS108-Syllabus.md

 Note that points will *not* be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn’t have this policy.

 ---

+# LATE POLICY

+Lecture quizzes will not be accepted late.

+Assignments and discussion labs will be accepted at 75\% credit up to one week late.

+Every student receives 5 free late days with NO DEDUCTION for use on any assignment or lab exercise.
+Without penalty, you can turn in 5 work items one day late each, or 1 work item five days late, or any other combination.
+When you turn in late we will automatically deduct from your late days until you have used them all.

 # COURSE PROJECT